frapplecat/moonup/README.md

 * W3C SPELL CHECKER - to check website spelling
 * FREECONVERT.COM - to compress mp4
 * EZGIF.COM - to convert compressed mp4 to gif for README
+* RECORD IT PRO - for screen-capturing video and converting mp4 to gif

 <br>
 <br>